-War, violence, and persecution have now forcibly displaced more than 70 million people worldwide—an all-time high.
+War, violence, and persecution have now forcibly displaced more than 80 million people worldwide—an all-time high.

-While there has been much debate about the refugee resettlement process, there is still a lot of misinformation surrounding who refugees are and how they get into the US.
+There is still a lot of misinformation surrounding who refugees are and how they get into the US.
 So we’re setting the record straight.

 Who are refugees?

 Refugees are people who fled their countries of origin—often at great risk—because of persecution based on race, religion, nationality, belonging to a particular social group, or political opinion.

 What is refugee resettlement?

 For some refugees, going home is not an option, but their needs cannot be met in the countries where they have sought asylum either.
 This relatively small percentage of refugees are eligible for a resettlement to third countries which have agreed to admit them and grant them permanent residence.
 Until President Trump took office, the US was the world’s largest resettlement country, with an average annual commitment to welcome 95,000 people under Democratic and Republican presidents alike.
 Trump slashed admissions to record lows, but now President Biden has committed to setting the next annual admissions goal at 125,000, a number that is more commensurate with historic admissions and the unprecedented scale of need.

 What's the difference between a refugee and an asylee?